jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

   ``NameError: name 'variable_0' is not defined`` the NameError_ is raised because ``variable_0`` in ``module.py`` is considered a reference and there is currently no definition or assignment for that name

-* I add NameError_ to the list of errors encountered
+* I will add NameError_ to the list of errors encountered

   .. code-block:: python